-The entire Law School campus is wireless accessible.
-Visitors to campus may access wireless Internet by using the “Harvard Guest” network.
-Please see Information Technology Service’s website for detailed information on guest wireless instructions.
+Yes, the entire Law School campus is wireless accessible via the “Harvard Guest” network.
+Guest wireless instructions can be found here.
 There is also a public desktop computer available for use, but researchers are not permitted to consult Historical & Special Collections material while seated at the desktop computers.

 Do I need to request items in advance of my visit?